kh40sx/infoset/README.md

 code_style_test.py:625:1: E302 expected 2 blank lines, found 1

 pyflakes output:

 code_style_test.py:635: undefined name 'defaultdict' code_style_test.py:647: undefined name '_ifindex'

 Script output:

-infoset/web/ws_device.py:
-  ethernet: line 44: no. of arguments in function signature and no. of arguments in docstring are not the same.
-  ethernet: line 44: config is found in docstring, but not in function signature's argslist
-  ethernet: line 44: host is found in docstring, but not in function signature's argslist
-  device: line 61: no. of arguments in function signature and no. of arguments in docstring are not the same.
-  device: line 61: config is found in docstring, but not in function signature's argslist
-  device: line 61: host is found in docstring, but not in function signature's argslist
-  _port_enabled: line 232: enabled is returned in the function, but is not found in the return section of the docstring
-  _port_enabled: line 232: active is in the return section of the docstring, but is not returned in the function
-  _port_up: line 255: enabled is returned in the function, but is not found in the return section of the docstring
-  _port_up: line 255: active is in the return section of the docstring, but is not returned in the function
-  _get_inactive: line 301: no. of arguments in function signature and no. of arguments in docstring are not the same.
-  _get_inactive: line 301: port_data is found in docstring, but not in function signature's argslist
-  _get_inactive: line 301: 'TBD' is returned in the function, but is not found in the return section of the docstring
-  _get_inactive: line 301: inactive is in the return section of the docstring, but is not returned in the function
-  _get_vlan: line 423: vlans is returned in the function, but is not found in the return section of the docstring
-  _html_footer: line 451: html is in the return section of the docstring, but is not returned in the function
-  _html_header: line 469: html is in the return section of the docstring, but is not returned in the function
-  _index_html: line 493: no. of arguments in function signature and no. of arguments in docstring are not the same.
-  _index_html: line 493: config is found in function signature's argslist, but not in docstring
-  _index_html: line 493: html is in the return section of the docstring, but is not returned in the function code_style_test.py:
+code_style_test.py:
   __init__: line 28: no. of arguments in function signature and no. of arguments in docstring are not the same.
   __init__: line 28: config is found in function signature's argslist, but not in docstring